Two Ohio State football players were arrested on felony rape and kidnapping charges

-Riep and Wint are listed as inmates in Franklin County Jail, according to the jail's website.
+Defensive backs Amir Riep and Jahsen Wint were being held in Franklin County's main jail in Columbus, according to the jail's website.

-CNN has not yet determined if Riep and Wint have legal representation or when they will appear in court.
+CNN has not yet determined if Riep and Wint have legal representation.
+No bond has been set for either; both are due in court Thursday, online jail records show.

+Warrants for their arrests were issued Tuesday, according to records from the Franklin County Municipal Court Clerk.

+The offenses are alleged to have happened February 4, those records show.
+Details about the accusations weren't immediately available.

 (0) comments